boda-akos/ESP8266-8bit-parallel-LCD-controller-S6B33B2/README.md

 To control the 74HC595 chip needs 3 pins, for the LCD additional 3 + Reset (is it really necessary to pulse Reset?  seems to work well with Reset tied to 3.3V).
 The simple library links to Adafruit GFX graphics.
 The hardware uses fast direct port write.
 It is a lot faster than i2c.

-The library has fixed hardware pins, tried to save dedicated pins for SPI and i2c.
+The library has fixed hardware pins, some dedicated pins for SPI and i2c are still free to use.
 Reset D2 should be moved to some other pin if i2c is used.
 I disconnected Reset anyway from D2 and tied to 3.3V, seems to work well.

 Pin configuration :